sascha-andres/webbuild/README.md

 Git is installed within the container.

+The package build-essential is installed within the container.

 ### RUBY ###

 If you need RUBY with `breakpoint` and `sass` please use the `-ruby` tags: